Verification

 | 2 | Algorithm allowed | Algorithm must be EdDSA (no other algorithms accepted) |

-| 3 | Type header present | typ must be peac-receipt/0.1 |
+| 3 | Type header present | typ must be peac-receipt/0.1 or interaction-record+jwt |

-| 4 | Key ID resolves | kid must exist in the issuer's JWKS |
+| 4 | Key ID present | kid must exist in the JWS header |

 | 5 | Claims well-formed | All required claims present and correctly typed |

-| 7 | Issued-at valid | iat is a valid Unix timestamp, not in the future |
+| 6 | Issued-at valid | iat is a valid Unix timestamp |

-| 11 | Extension schemas valid | All extensions pass their registered schema validation |
+| 12 | Extension schemas | Known extension groups pass their registered schema validation |

-| 12 | Policy binding | Policy matched (Wire 0.2 only -- currently returns unavailable) |
+| 14 | Policy binding | Policy digest comparison (3-state: verified, failed, unavailable) |

 Basic verification

-import { verifyReceipt } from '@peac/protocol';
+import { verifyLocal } from '@peac/protocol';

-const result = await verifyReceipt(receiptJWS, {
+const result = verifyLocal(receiptJWS, publicKey, {

 });